MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/sdk/entity-search-client-library-java.md

     import java.util.List;
     ```

-2. Create a variable for your subscription key
+2. Create a variable for your subscription key.

     ```java
     String subscriptionKey = "your-key-here"